How to Stain Wood Darker

 Putting gel stain on top of fresh gel stain removes some of the fresh gel stain.

 If you accidentally left too much gel stain on an area and it’s too hard to wipe away, putting some more gel stain on top of it will make it easier to wipe the first round of gel stain away.
+Hopefully that makes sense!

-If you need to remove your old finish and start fresh here’s our blog post about restaining furniture to get more information about that technique.
+If you need to remove your old finish and start fresh, here’s restaining furniture and how to restain wood to get more information about that technique.
+Here’s can you stain over paint for a more detailed guide on staining over paint.

 Dispose Rags Properly

 Dispose of your rags properly!
 Do not throw wet stained rags into the trash, as they could combust.
+I personally like to hang mine up outside on the clothesline to dry completely before disposing of them.

 Let Gel Stain Dry for 24 Hours